data-dot-all/dataall/backend/dataall/base/cdkproxy/README.md

 cdkproxy exposes a REST API to manage pre-defined stacks.
 It reads and updates tasks from the dataall database.
 Somes APIs are run asynchrnously , returning an id for subsequent reads.
-Some APIs are run synchrnously.
+Some APIs are run synchronously.

 Pre-defined cdk stacks are defined in the stack package.
 To register a pre-defined stack, use the `@stack` decorator as in the example below  :

 ```python